 To summarize what really made that content profound, so valuable, and made you so relatable was how personal you got and how you focused on the reader’s transformation rather than conveying information.
 Is that accurate?

 Sure.
 I would say so.
 Also, my goal was to give people an epiphany about their situation and to try and sell them on a perspective that I had that they did not have.
 If they saw things the way I saw them, then they would also see why I built the products I built because they were not the products that they were working for.
 That seemed to work well.

 Awesome.
-If you can share the link to some of those, I’ll include those in the show notes.
+If you can share the link to some of those.

 Definitely.
 I would say they’re also relevant, obviously for different reasons and maybe when I wrote them.
 There were seven or eight of them in total.

 Awesome.
-I’ll look forward to getting those from you so I could include those in the show notes.
 If there is one parting bit wisdom that you’d want to share with our listeners and something that you haven’t already addressed, what would that be?